danielbodnar/awesome-stars/BY-LANG.md

 - [marcosgomesneto/bun-devcontainers](https://github.com/marcosgomesneto/bun-devcontainers) - Bun Runtime Template for DevContainers & Docker.
 Bun Dev Container with PostgreSQL, MariaDB or Clean Project!
 - [vimagick/dockerfiles](https://github.com/vimagick/dockerfiles) - :whale: A curated list of delicious docker recipes 🇺🇦🇮🇱 (Let's Fight Against Dictatorship)
 - [ssbostan/jenkins-stack-docker](https://github.com/ssbostan/jenkins-stack-docker) - Docker-compose version of jenkins-stack-kubernetes
+- [microsoft/vscode-remote-release](https://github.com/microsoft/vscode-remote-release) - Visual Studio Code Remote Development: Open any folder in WSL, in a Docker container, or on a remote machine using SSH and take advantage of VS Code's full feature set.
 - [nethost/docker-playwright](https://github.com/nethost/docker-playwright) - 🐳 Playwright Docker Images.
 (ARMv7, ARMv8, x64) x (Chromium, Firefox, WebKit, Chrome, Edge)multi-arch x multi-browser
 - [jellydn/playwright-crawler-demo](https://github.com/jellydn/playwright-crawler-demo) - This template is a production ready boilerplate for developing with `PlaywrightCrawler`.
 Use this to bootstrap your projects using the most up-to-date code.
 - [chinayin-docker/playwright](https://github.com/chinayin-docker/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.  playwright.dev